 #3 Tax Breaks – Two of Them

-When you contribute to a 401(k) plan you receive two takes breaks.
+When you contribute to a 401(k) plan you receive two tax breaks.

-Second, your money allocated to the 401(k) plan grows tax deferred.
-You are not taxed on your money or earnings until you withdraw funds when you are retire.
+Second, your money allocated to the 401(k) plan grows tax-deferred.
+You are not taxed on your money or earnings until you withdraw funds when you retire.
 Unlike trading stocks, where gains are taxed in the year they are earned.

 #2 Free Money